Teodoro Obiang Nguema Mbasogo: Wealth

-Forbes has said that Obiang, with a net worth of US$600 million, is one of the world's wealthiest heads of state.
+Forbes has said that Obiang, with a net worth of $600 million, is one of the world's wealthiest heads of state.

-In 2003, Obiang told his citizenry that he felt compelled to take full control of the national treasury in order to prevent civil servants from being tempted to engage in corrupt practices.
-Obiang then deposited more than half a billion dollars into more than sixty accounts controlled by himself and his family at Riggs Bank in Washington, D.C., leading a U.S. federal court to fine the bank $16 million for allowing him to do so.
-A United States Senate investigation in 2004 found that the Washington-based Riggs Bank had taken $300 million in payments on behalf of Obiang from ExxonMobil and Hess Corporation.
+In 2003, Obiang told his citizenry that he felt compelled to take full control of the national treasury to prevent civil servants from being tempted to engage in corrupt practices.
+Obiang then deposited more than $500 million into more than 60 accounts controlled by himself and his family at Riggs Bank in Washington, D.C., leading a U.S. federal court to fine the bank $16 million for allowing him to do so.
+In 2004, a United States Senate investigation found that Riggs Bank had taken $300 million in payments on behalf of Obiang from ExxonMobil and Hess Corporation.